DragonSenses/Algorithms/LeetCode/92-reverse-linked-list-ii/problem.md

 - **Fixed Variable Usage**: A few pointers (`leftPtr`, `rightPtr`, flag) are used outside the recursion and consume constant space.
 - **No Extra Data Structures**: The list is modified in-place; no array or auxiliary container is used.
 - **Linear-Space Usage**: While variable usage is constant, the **recursive call stack grows linearly** with the size of the sublist being reversed.

+# Iterative Approach

+### Why Iterative?

+- **Link manipulation is explicit**, so it's easier to reason about pointer changes.
+- **Constant space**: Unlike recursion, there's no stack growth, making it more efficient for long lists.
+- **Easier to generalize**: Iterative techniques are often preferred when handling complex linked list operations like merging, cycle detection, or K-group reversals.

+Once the anchors are correctly set, the reversal inside the sublist is just a classic in-place reverse operation on a chain.